Handler

 Realtime APIs respond to requests in real-time and autoscale based on in-flight request volumes.
 They can be used for realtime inference or data processing workloads.

-The response type of the handler can vary depending on your requirements, see HTTP API responses and gRPC API responses below.
+The response type of the handler can vary depending on your requirements, see and below.

 Cortex makes all files in the project directory (i.e. the directory which contains cortex.yaml